bglindner/CEE6720_BIO6720/lab02.md

 •	both the `nonpareil` summary table and visualized curves.

-•	the Bray-Curtis PCA produced by `simka`
+•	the "Abundance" Bray-Curtis PCA produced by `simka` (and any visual results from the tool which you liked)

 •	a taxonomic profile for the entire dataset based on 16S data or all short reads.